tweag/python-monorepo-example/2019-03-14-capability-free-monad.md

 title: Capability is about free monads<br/>It's a bird… It's a plane… It's a free monad!
 shortTitle: Capability is about free monads
 author: Arnaud Spiwack
+description: "There has been recent online discussions about impredicative encoding (aka final encoding) of free monads.
+Capabilities-as-type-classes, as advertised by the capability library, are essentially the same thing."
 ---

 The subject of free monads is [resurfacing of